kubeedge/kubeedge/docs/proposals/reliable-message-delivery.md

   - "@kadisi"
 creation-date: 2019-12-23
 last-updated: 2019-12-23
-status: alpha
+status: Implememted
 ---

 # Reliable message delivery

 ## Motivation

-There is no reliable mechanism to exchange messages between the cloud and the edge nodes.
-The current approach uses a fire-and-forget approach where messages are sent to edge nodes.
-And there is no way to confirm if those messages were actually received by the edge node.
+At present, the message delivery mechanism with ACK is not completed.
+Unstable networks between cloud and edge can result in frequent disconnection of edge nodes.
-Unstable networks between cloud and edge can result in frequent disconnection of edge nodes and this can result in loss of messages sent to edge nodes which can’t be temporarily reached.
+If cloudcore or edgecore being restarted or offline for a while, and this can result in loss of messages sent to edge nodes which can’t be temporarily reached.
+Without new event successfully delivered to the edge, this will cause inconsistency between cloud and edge.
-This proposal addresses this problem thus ensuring reliable message delivery.
+This proposal addresses this problem thus improve the reliable message delivery.

 ### Goals

-- Provide a reliable message delivery mechanism between cloud and edge.
+- Improve the reliable message delivery mechanism between cloud and edge.

 ### Non-goals
 - To provide HA / failover mechanism for cloudhub.